 Articles 5 through 12 of the Regulations of the Audit and Compliance Committee and Article 529 quaterdecies of the Corporate Enterprises Act limit the duties of the Audit and Compliance Committee.
-During 2015, the Audit and Compliance Committee was informed of all the matters within its capacity and, in this context, has satisfactorily discharged the duties assigned by law, Bylaws, Regulations of the Board of Directors and the committee's organizational and operating regulations.
+During 2016, the Audit and Compliance Committee was informed of all the matters within its capacity and, in this context, has satisfactorily discharged the duties assigned by law, Bylaws, Regulations of the Board of Directors and the committee's organizational and operating regulations.
+It shall be pointed out that one of the most significant actions during the fiscal year has been the release of its report about the merger of Gamesa with Siemens Wind Holdco in fulfillment of article 12 j) of the Audit and Compliance Committee Regulations and of the recommendation 44 of the Good Governance Code.